wpmed/owid-static-mirror/README.md

     try_files $uri $uri/ $uri.html =404;

 ## Assets
-- From a give owid-static release
+- From a given owid-static release
 - Contents of assets unmodified
 - commons-mods.js
 - This has all ourworldindata.org urls replaced with owidm.wmcloud.org
 - The following two files that patch the output of static
+- map-mirror.css
-- map-mixer.css
+- map-mirror.js

+## Pages
-- map-mixer.js
+- legal.html

 ## Conversion Scripts